havinhthai/react-native-lazyload-deux/README.md

 ### LazyloadImage

 Based on Image component.
 The image content won't be rendered util it scrolls into sight.
-It should be inside a `LazyloadScrollView` or `LazyloadListView` which has the same `name` prop as this component's host prop.
+It should be inside a `LazyloadScrollView` or `LazyloadFlatList` which has the same `name` prop as this component's host prop.

 #### Props